Last updated on March 19, 2026

 #2.
 Wins Happen Faster in cEDH Than EDH

-cEDH players aim to win by turn 4 or 5 at the latest.
-This can make a cEDH game 10 minutes or less based on how many players are participating.
+cEDH players aim to win as soon as possible and often before turn 5.
+This can make a cEDH game 10 minutes or less based on how many players shuffle up.

 EDH games can drag on for an hour or more in a 4-player pod depending on how long players take to strategize and play their spells.
 Win conditions may be more janky or convoluted, which can prolong the game.
 For example, an EDH deck may need multiple cards to help secure a win condition versus a cEDH deck that may only need 2-3 cards to secure a victory.